actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/04 Time Provider.md

 # Time Provider Agent

-This chapter shows how to implement and publish time service.
+This chapter shows how to implement and publish the time service.

 ## Agent Implementation